MohamedRafiqMM/ARM7/JUNK/readme.md

-just junk code which is on process
+just junk code which is in process